Virginia mom who used child in break-in gets 45 days in jail

-NEW CHURCH, Va. — A Virginia woman accused of using her 5-year-old child as an accomplice in a break-in has received jail time.
+NEW CHURCH, Va. — A Virginia woman has received jail time for using her 5-year-old child as an accomplice in a break-in.

 Gabrielle Lynn Kromer was convicted of burglary, grand larceny and child endangerment in March.
 According to court testimony, she took her two children to Simply Storage, where she found an unlocked window at the building’s rear.
 She hoisted the 5-year-old through the window, telling the child to open the front door for her.